CUBRID/cubrid-manual/en/sql/dblink.rst

 **CGW_LINK_SERVER**

-    **CGW_LINK_SERVER** should set the name of the external databaseto be used by connecting to CAS_CGW.
-Currently supported databases are Oracle and MySQL.
+    **CGW_LINK_SERVER** should set the name of the external database to be used by connecting to CAS_CGW.
+Currently, supported databases are Oracle and MySQL.

 **CGW_LINK_SERVER_IP**